ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 - Allowing shorter urls without the leading "http://"
 - Handle potential shortened url conflicts

-You can check out the "final" project [here](https://github.com/ifo/scotty-lucid-url-shortener/tree/c7a273bdd55b9277e9ad2a29cba827025c6342ab), and see the most recent version [here](https://github.com/ifo/scotty-lucid-url-shortener).
+You can check out the "final" code of this tutorial [here](https://github.com/ifo/scotty-lucid-url-shortener/tree/c7a273bdd55b9277e9ad2a29cba827025c6342ab), and see the most recent version of the url shortener [here](https://github.com/ifo/scotty-lucid-url-shortener).